8BitVino/mapmaker/readme.md

 [Robogeek42](https://github.com/robogeek42) - for Agon-sped sprite editor and testing MapMaker

 ### Contact details
-Please report any bugs to 8bitvino@gmail.com
+Please report any bugs to 8bitvino at gmail.com

 ### Interested in coding for AgonLight/Console8?
 Find us on the Discord channel [Agon Programmer](https://discord.com/channels/1080130527908069467/1096246023799722014)